When did we start?

 Where does the choir come from…?

 Choir members are based all over the UK and some come from even further afield.
 We come together only when we rehearse and sing at a Cathedral city.
-We do not belong to any particular geographical area or church denomination.
+We do not belong to any particular church, geographical area or denomination.

 We offer ‘William Wingate’ scholarships to young people who would like to develop their skills singing Cathedral Services.
 For details see our ‘Bursaries and Grants’ page.
 We are a registered Educational charity (296212).
 As such, we can offer subsidies to some of our members, and provide a base for educating singers and organists in their own development and appreciation of the English Choral Tradition.
 We can assist singers and players who, for financial reasons, could not otherwise take part in our visits.
 The choir is developing its own Safeguarding Policy.

 What is the reason for the Choir’s name…?

-Our very simple name (The Cathedral Chamber Choir is a Registered Charity) ensures that wherever we sing, we can form a natural background to the musical and liturgical setting in any place of worship. without drawing too much attention to ourselves as a group.
-It is the Cathedral and its worship that must be the focus for its visitors and congregation – not the choir.
+Our very simple name (registered with The Charity Commission) ensures that wherever we sing, we form a natural background to the musical and liturgical setting in a place of worship, without drawing too much attention to ourselves as a group.
+It is the Cathedral and our contribution to its worship that is the focus for its visitors and congregation – not the choir.

 Which Cathedral is represented by your Logo…?

 ‘The Cathedral’ in our logo is just that – an artistic amalgam of many Gothic features from various buildings we have visited.
 You might recognise a very tall spire, an extended West Front or a buttress – but it is completely made up from ‘spare’ Cathedral parts by a talented graphic artist.